Rawan bin Hussain: Personal life

+Criminal convictions

 In October 2020, she faced arrest in the UK after she failed to appear in court to face criminal charges related to stalking, harassing, and physically assaulting her former husband.
 In October 2021, the British court convicted her of harassment and criminal damage, she was fined £6,500 and banned from contacting the victim and his family under a restraining order.

 In July 2023, she was deported from Iraq due to her dispute with employees at Baghdad airport.
 In September 2023, she was banned from entering Saudi Arabia after she provoked Saudis by dancing in front of Iran's flag.